asleepace/asleepace.com/src/content/blog/try.md

 Instead of throwing errors _willy-nilly_ to whoever will catch them, the idea is to treat errors as first class citizens and handle them as close to the call site as possible.
 While this article isn't a deep dive into the errors as values paradigm, a lot of the techniques for code written in this article have been inspired by [Rust](https://doc.rust-lang.org/book/ch09-00-error-handling.html).

 Now let's start coding a re-usable solution which can help simplify our error handling logic.
-Since this will be in Typescript let's begin by describing the shape of our data which should either by a generic value `T` or the concrete `Error` class, but not both.
+Since this will be in Typescript let's begin by describing the shape of our data, which should either be a generic value `T` or the concrete `Error` class, but not both.

 ```ts
 type ResultOk<T> = [T, undefined]